-Long before BTS was a twinkle in my (Stephanie’s) eye, I booked some flights to Prague with my triathlete friend Sophie to be her support crew.
-It worked out really well that you guys picked it for your target race too!
+Long before BTS was a twinkle in your author’s eye, I booked some flights to Prague with my triathlete friend Sophie to be her support crew. so worked out really well that BTS picked it for a target race too!

 All of a sudden it was 12 weeks to go, training plans ramped up, hotels were booked, cancelled, booked, minibuses planned and bike boxes hired.

 4 weeks to go and I jumped on the bandwagon, entering the Challenge Try-athlon.
 Which I thought would be a baby race for baby triathletes… little did I know.